LocPhanFullstack/Write-data-to-Google-Sheet-with-NodeJS/README.md

 #### 1. Download project using Git : git clone https://github.com/LocPhanFullstack/Write-data-to-Google-Sheet-with-NodeJS.git

-#### 2. Open your project by Visual Studio Code, run this command line at terminal (to install all packages): npm install
+#### 2. Open your project by Visual Studio Code, run this command line at terminal (to install all packages): npm install.
+After that, run (to update nodemon if error happen): npm update

 #### 3. Replace your PRIVATE_KEY, CLIENT_EMAIL, SHEET_ID trong file HomepageController.js (in Controllers folder)

 #### 4. Run project with this command line: npm start

-Project will run on port 8080 by default: http://localhost:8080/
+Project will run on port 8080 by default, you can config it in .env file: http://localhost:8080/

 Access to (write data to Google Sheet): http://localhost:8080/excel